-- Affordable housing will be required in applications for residential development that consist of a gross addition of five or more dwellings (or 0.4 hectares).
-These include residential new build, renewal of lapsed unimplemented planning permissions, changes of use and conversions. - 2.
-The affordable housing need within the Borough equates to 144 new dwellings per year.
+- 1. Affordable housing will be required in applications for residential development that consist of a gross addition of six or more dwellings.
+For schemes of between 6 and 10 units, financial contributions in lieu of onsite provision can be made and any commuted sums received must be used for the provision of affordable housing within or adjacent to the villages in the plan area. - 2.
 Developers will be required to deliver 18% affordable housing in a bid to contribute to the delivery of this.
 The affordable provision and tenure and mix will be negotiated on a site-by-site basis, having regard to the economic viability of the development and the most up-to-date evidence of housing need, aspiration and the local housing market.
 The affordable homes provided must be of a tenure, size and type to help meet identified local housing needs and contribute to the creation of mixed, balanced and inclusive communities where people can live independently for longer. - 3.
 Market and affordable homes on sites should be indistinguishable and achieve the same high design quality. - 4.
 It is expected that affordable housing will be delivered through on-site provision and where appropriate, be pepper-potted throughout the development.
 However in certain circumstances it will be acceptable for provision to be made off-site, preferably within the same village, where: - applicants can provide sound, robust evidence why the affordable housing cannot be incorporated on-site; and/or - Hartlepool Borough Council and the Parish Council is satisfied that off site provision will benefit the delivery of affordable housing in the Rural Plan area. - 5.
-Units provided shall remain affordable for future eligible households or for the subsidy to be recycled for alternative affordable housing provision. - 6.
-Other than in exceptional circumstances all affordable units will be delivered in partnership with a Registered Provider by means of a Legal Agreement, and appropriate provision to secure long term availability. - 7.
+Other than in exceptional circumstances all affordable units will be delivered in partnership with a Registered Provider by means of a Legal Agreement, and appropriate provision to secure long term availability. - 6.
 Where the scheme's viability may be affected, such that an adequate amount of affordable housing cannot be provided, developers will be expected to provide viability assessments which will be submitted as an open book viability assessment.
 There may be a requirement for the provision of 'overage' payments to be made to reflect the fact that the viability of a site will be agreed at a point in time and may need to be reviewed, at set point(s) in the future.